 The scope of this little book is impressive.
 This celebration of the insect realm not only provides a 'Who's Who' of entomology past and present, it covers a fascinating sampling of social history too: the origins of the flea circus, Napoleon and Ghengis Khan's maggots, the news commentary of Archy the Cockroach, and how boll weevils "single-snoutedly" brought the US cotton industry to its knees in the 1900s, and much more.

 Eaton doesn't disappoint with the science either.
 He explains topics like 'bioluminescence' (glow-in-the-dark) mechanisms in digestible form, and neatly clears up a few misunderstandings too (such as the difference between a cocoon and a chrysalis).

 Cautionary tales and pro-conservation messages sit neatly alongside each other, as Eaton provides examples of the hazards of monoculture, pesticides, habitat loss, and globalization's porous borders; and concisely and repeatedly explains the important role of insects in the ecosystem.

 The real stars of this lovely cloth-bound book are, of course, the insects themselves: from frog-eating beetles and exploding ants, there is much to learn, be surprised and entertained by.

 Indeed, by the time you have finished this book, you'll know what hair-pencils are, may find yourself cringing over the nuptial gifts of male mantids, and then tipping your hat to a biting midge as you tuck into a bar of chocolate.

-This book is available from a range of retailers including Northern Bee Books, Amazon, Waterstones, WHSmith, Coles, Princeton Press, Northern Bee Books, and other outlets.
+This book is available from a range of retailers including Amazon, Waterstones, WHSmith, Coles, Princeton Press, Northern Bee Books, and other outlets.